Karachi’s Machar Colony perennially suffers in silence, but One Health can help

 The community members are yet to gain acknowledgement of their existence in the eyes of the authorities, and have neither identification papers nor national ID cards despite living in the ‘land of the pure’ their whole lives and with parents who lived their whole lives here as well.

-“I stepped out of my house to earn money for the first time two years ago after my husband was caught by the Indian Navy,” said Salima bibi, a 28-year-old mother of four, veiled and clad in a black abaya, said during her shift in the wara.
+“I stepped out of my house to earn money for the first time two years ago after my husband was caught by the Indian Navy,” said Salima bibi, a 28-year-old mother of four, veiled and clad in a black abaya, as she hardly spared a minute during her shift in the wara.

 “We are poor but I never had to worry about making a living until my husband’s arrest across the country, but now I have to get any job I can get my hands on to keep the house affairs running.”